 Sheridan has conducted over 2000 interviews in his 25-year broadcast career, talking with some of the world’s most prominent authors, artists, politicians, poets, theologians and musicians—everyone from Anne Rice to Marilynne Robinson, Joel Osteen to Donald Miller, Chuck Colson to Jeffrey Sachs, Phillip Yancey to Thomas Keneally, Gloria Gaynor to Switchfoot.
 Sheridan is also the former director of Compassion Day—a national radio event which saw a record 1500 children sponsored out of poverty in a single day.

 In 2011 Sheridan was presented with an award for service to Australian broadcasting from the industry group Christian Media Australia.

 Sheridan is a regular media guest himself

 He has been featured in TV programs like BBC Breakfast, BBC News, Channel 5 News, TBN UK, and Canada’s 100 Huntley Street.
 With his wife Merryn, Sheridan was the subject of a Day of Discovery documentary called A Journey Through Broken Dreams.
-He has been a guest on dozens of radio networks like BBC Radio 2, BBC Radio 4, BBC Radio 5 Live, the ABC, Discover the Word and Moody Radio.
+He has been a guest on dozens of radio networks like BBC Radio 2, BBC Radio 4, BBC Radio 5 Live, the ABC, Moody Radio and CBC’s Tapestry.

-Sheridan has also featured in numerous newspaper and magazine articles for The Sunday Telegraph, The Daily Mail, Publisher’s Weekly, Church Times, Third Way, Idea, Christianity, HomeLife, Homecoming, Sorted, Liberti, Families First, The West Australian, War Cry, Eureka, Signs and Insights.
+Sheridan has also featured in numerous newspaper and magazine articles for The Times, The Sunday Telegraph, The Daily Mail, Publisher’s Weekly, Church Times, Third Way, Christianity, HomeLife, Homecoming, Sorted, Families First, The West Australian, War Cry and Christianity Today.